MPGxxYT/JBCrates/README.md

 Features
 - [X] Command Reward Item
+- [ ] Make editing crate rewards itemstack have a "...5 more" for if theres more.
 - [ ] Make Reward Display Sorted
 - [ ] Disable & Enable a Crate
 - [ ] Convert data storage to SQLite